Esri/arcgis-runtime-samples-android/arcgis-tiledlayer-rendermode/README.md

 * MapView

 ## How to use the sample
 The ArcGIS Tile Layer Render Mode app uses a Tiled layer basemap from an ArcGIS Online service URL.
 The **RenderMode** spinner lets to select the various possible Render Modes.
 The user can zoom in/out on the map to visually observe the impact of the Render Mode selected.
-You can navigate to the predefined Tiled layer scales using the seekbar.
-The seekbar scale values are displayed in a TextView located at top right corner of MapView.
-The user can also do fine-grained zoom in/out operations using gestures on the MapView.